great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.17.23/guides/connecting_to_your_data/fluent/database/connect_sql_source_data.md

 In the example, you've added a Data Source that connects to data in GCS using a Pandas dataframe.
 The name of the new datasource is `gcs_datasource` and it refers to a GCS bucket named `test_docs_data`.

-For more information about configuring a Data Source, see [How to connect to data on GCS using Pandas](/docs/0.15.50/guides/connecting_to_your_data/cloud/gcs/pandas).

 </TabItem>
 <TabItem value="bigquery">